phoe-nix/NJEMU/README.md

 font use simhei(CHARSET:GBK)

-Japan command list must use GBK charset,you can use notepad++ convert fix png format bug
+Japanese command list must use GBK charset,you can use notepad++ convert fix png format bug

 change help to select